 ASL 113 - French Sign Language and Deaf Culture in France (4 Cr.)

-All participants must arrive in Paris on May 24th.
+All participants must arrive in Paris on May 27th.
 Please be in touch with our office at the University of Rochester as well as the instructor, Guillaume Chastel, to organize your arrival in Paris.
-All participants must meet at 8 p.m. on May 24th at the hotel.
-The course program will conclude on June 8th.
-Please make sure that your return flight leaves no earlier than Thursday June 8th.
+All participants must meet at 8 p.m. on May 27th at the hotel.
+The course program will conclude on June 16th.
+Please make sure that your return flight leaves no earlier than Saturday June 16th.Program Costs

 The program cost is approximately $3,300.
-The cost includes accommodations in France, program-sponsored in-country travel, site visits, and field trips.
+The cost includes accommodations in France, program-sponsored in-country travel, site visits, field trips, and some meals.
 Not included in this price are items such as the cost of roundtrip airfare between Rochester and Paris, books, academic supplies, passports, food, and other personal expenses.
-Estimated costs for lunch and dinner over the 14 days are a minimum of $300.
+Estimated costs for lunch and dinner over the 20 days are a minimum of $300.
 Program costs are subject to change due to currency fluctuations, unexpected increases in transportation costs, program changes or University of Rochester policy changes.

-This program is open to any student who meets the academic prerequisites of the course and has at least 15 credit hours of university instruction.
+This program is open to anyone who has at least 15 credit hours of university instruction and at least intermediate-level ASL skills.
 You must have a minimum of a 2.0 GPA to participate in any travel abroad program or be accepted upon special permission of the instructor.
 All participants require final approval by the faculty member.
 The University of Rochester also reserves the right to review conduct records as part of our application process and student conduct records are taken into account when making the determination on an applicant.

 How to Apply

-If you would like to earn RID CEU’s for the Registry of Interpreters for the Deaf, contact Guillaume Chastel for information, firstname.lastname@example.org.
+If you would like to earn RID CEU’s for registered interpreters for the Deaf, contact Guillaume Chastel for information.
+His E-mail address is firstname.lastname@example.org